Health and Social Care (AAQ)

 • Two optional NEA units

-The individual units will be assessed as a combination of coursework and external examinations.
+The individual units will be assessed as a combination of NEA and external examinations.

 • Visiting speakers with specialist knowledge in the sector from local health, social care and early years providers;